 It was a relaxing morning (one of the few benefits of 1:00 church.)

-Background story: I have been reading the book, The Omnivore's Dilemma.
+The Omnivore's Dilemma.
 I have been thinking a lot about where our food comes from and what our food contains.
 We try to eat healthy and we talk about it with the kids.
 Recently, Christian has been asking lots of questions specifically about, "what kind of animal we are eating."
 He also wants to know what part of the animal we are eating.
 We tell him and have a little discussion.

 If these discussions occur while I am eating, I tend to lose my appetite.
 I struggle a little with meat myself--I go through phases where the smell of beef makes me sick, and then a few weeks later all I want is a hamburger.
 As a teenager, I went a few months without eating beef after visiting a slaughter house.
 I still only eat it occasionally.
 Pork, however--well, lately that is another story.
 You see, my sis-in-law Erika told me about these ribs at Costco.
 She really talked them up, so I decided to give them a try.
 I have only eaten ribs a few times in my life, and I did not like them.
 Well, that has changed.
 We have had enjoyed Curly's almost every week since.
 They are da bomb and I feel bad.
 This book is good and the information is important, but being informed sure has it's downsides.
 I wonder what they had to do that poor pig to make those ribs so yummy.